himanshukutola/DS-in-c/README.md

-and many more thing to do in the future 😁 😁
+and many more thing to do in the future 😁 😁 😆 so pop up with me for exciting codes😄